Diplomat. Culturalist. Conversation curator.Politico. Bon vivant.

-Building on two decades of global experience, including as a diplomat at the State Department and as a senior Obama aide, Julie Egan launched Salonniere to perform a different kind of diplomacy – one aimed at bringing people of eclectic backgrounds together over food and art to tackle tough conversations with diverse partners to inspire change.
+Building on two decades of global experience, including as a diplomat at the State Department and as a senior Obama official, Julie Egan launched Salonniere to perform a different kind of diplomacy – one aimed at bringing people of eclectic backgrounds together over food and art to tackle tough conversations with diverse partners to inspire change and build collaborations.

 While at the State Department, Julie executed diplomatic ventures as varied as entrepreneurship diplomacy, hip hop diplomacy, and food diplomacy.
 She helped launch President Obama’s Global Entrepreneurship Summit -- which has brought together over 30,000 entrepreneurs, investors and innovators in eight countries.
 And authored the first U.S. regional foreign policy in North Africa to include government, CEOs, and young entrepreneurs.